GotWoods/Setame/Readme.md

 Applications
 - Remove summary screen
-- Order Environments
+- Applied Config
 - Duplicate Prevention (in progress)
-- Applied Config
 - Regenerate Token
 - Versioning / Optomistic Concurrency (in progress)

 - Low Priority: Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)
 - Low Priority: Detach from Environment Set
-- Low Priority: Add custom environment in addition of what comes from environment set
+- Low Priority: Add custom environment in addition of what comes from environment set (this will then require ordering of environments)
 - Low Priority: Copy Application
 - Low Priority: History screen to implement paging/searching